Why include Service-Learning in the traditional curriculum?

 - All parties in the service-learning activity must formally negotiate their responsibilities and expected benefits prior to the start of the service-learning activity.
 Results of this agreement must be documented in writing.
 If a service-learning activity will occur within a for-credit course, it must appear on the course syllabus.

-- The activity must be registered with the office of Service-Learning in Human Development and Learning.
+- The activity must be registered with the office of Service-Learning in the Department of Counseling and Human Services.

 2) Optional elements of service-learning: